united3D/PPE/Face Shield/README.md

 * Support:
 	*    Disable Support
 * Build Plate Adhesion:
+	*	Initial Layer Build Plate: 70˚ C
+	* 	Build Plate: 60˚ C
-	*    Disable Plate Adhesion (depends on the printer, if you want to enable it, be free to try)
+	*  Disable Plate Adhesion (depends on the printer, if you want to enable it)
+		* Lulzbot Taz 6: Raft
+		* PowerSpec(Wanhao) Duplicator i3: None

 ---
 The above has been tested on the follwing printers: